yougov/velociraptor/docs/balancers.rst

 Creating New Balancer Backends
 ------------------------------

-A balancer is a Python class that implements the `raptor.balancer.Balancer` interface.
+A balancer is a Python class that implements the ``vr.common.balancer.Balancer`` interface.

 Here's a hand-wavy hypothetical example. ::

-    # the abstract base class in the raptor lib doesn't actually provide any
+    # the abstract base class in the lib doesn't actually provide any
     # behavior but does help ensure you've implemented the right methods.

     from vr.common.balancer import Balancer
     from mythical.tightrope.api imort go_get_a_pool

     class TightRopeBalancer(Balancer):
         def __init__(self, config):
 	    """